-The expenditure reported under Smart Meter Information Technology Costs has being used to support, maintain and upgrade our IT user gateway; to provide our RDP service; and support the integration of our smart metering IT user gateway with our customer relationship management system and distribution network management system.
+The expenditure reported under Smart Meter Information Technology Costs has being used to support, maintain and upgrade our smart metering IT user gateway; to provide our RDP service; to support the integration of our smart metering IT user gateway with our distribution network management system, and to support the sharing of an overall view of premises affected by power cuts with corporate customer-facing applications.

-- The expenditure on our IT user gateway allows us to receive smart meter alerts, execute service requests to send commands to smart meters, and execute service requests to send commands to the DCC.
-The IT user gateway system is as an essential enabler for the delivery of smart meter benefits. - The expenditure on our RDP service supports the wider smart metering programme's security model by providing details to the DCC of each of our customer's registered suppliers. - The expenditure being used to fund the integration of our smart metering IT user gateway with our customer relationship management system will provide our Contact Centre agents, whilst speaking on the telephone to our customers, with visibility of any smart metering outage alerts relating to the customer's premises and to check the supply status of a smart meter at those premises. - The expenditure being used to fund the integration of our smart metering IT user gateway with our distribution network management system will provide our despatch staff with the ability to check the supply status of smart meters at premises potentially affected by power cuts.
-This will help them to gain insights into customers without power, customers whose power has been restored, and the potential extent of incidents on non-telemetered parts of our HV network.
+- The expenditure on our smart metering IT user gateway allows us to receive smart meter alerts, execute service requests to send commands to smart meters, and execute service requests to send commands to the DCC.
+The IT user gateway system is as an essential enabler for the delivery of smart meter benefits. - The expenditure on our RDP service supports the wider smart metering programme's security model by providing details to the DCC of each of our customer's registered suppliers. - The expenditure being used to fund the integration of our smart metering IT user gateway with our distribution network management system will provide our despatch staff with the ability to check the supply status of smart meters at premises potentially affected by power cuts.
+This will help them to gain insights into customers without power, customers whose power has been restored, and the potential extent of incidents on non-telemetered parts of our HV network. - The expenditure being used to develop an API to share an overall view of premises affected by power cuts with other corporate customer-facing applications will help us to use power cut information obtained from smart meters to inform customers that we are aware of their situation and are working to restore their power.